 Since its creation in 1499, Michelangelo’s Pietà has inspired emotion, faith, and imitation through its elegant depiction of the Virgin Mary and Jesus Christ.
 Yet few know the secrets that are still being uncovered about this centuries-old statue.

-1. A French cardinal commissioned it for his own funeral.
+1. A French cardinal commissioned the Pietà for his tomb.

 Actually, that undersells de Billheres’s request.
 Michelangelo’s exact job description for the project was to create “the most beautiful work of marble in Rome, one that no living artist could better.”
 While other sculptors might have balked at such an intense demand, Michelangelo was confident he could complete such a task.
 The Pietà is considered by many to be his greatest work, besting even David and the ceiling of the Sistine Chapel.